emergenzeHack/ukrainehelp.emergenzehack.info/en/faq.md

 permalink: /en/faq/
 ---

-**Frequently asked questions**
+**Frequently Asked Questions**

-**What’s, precisely, europehelp.info ?**

-Most likely it’s easier to try and use it rather than to explain it !

-However, first of all, europehelp.info is an useful platform for everyone interested in the Coronavirus emergency and willing to be active to provide support to others.

-It’s an information service on what is important to know during these days.

-It’s a no-profit project managed by volunteers.

-It’s a community.
-You too can be involved and participate.

-**Who are the beneficiaries interested in it ?**

-All people involved in the Coronavirus emergency looking for news on initiatives, on official consultable sources, verified information, fundraising and much more.
-So, most probably, this could be a matter of interest for you too.

-**What can you do?**

-On europehelp.info you can :

-- Feel as a part of a community

-- Help, participate, be useful to the community

-- look for sources, news, initiatives, fundraisings and much more regarding the emergency (thanks to a map where you can look for the activities close to you)

-- report initiatives on this issue

-- discuss about this issue

-**Why?**

-During this period of emergency everyone is confused.
-Often it’s difficult to find out useful and relevant information.
-There are so many initiatives supporting people that is it likely to get lost in the midst of the infos and there is a risk of having activities under-estimated.
-Covid19Italia.help aggregates, verifies and get them easier to be consulted.
-It divides them according to the type/category and geographical location.

-The most beautiful aspect of it is that you can directly participate with your reports.

-**What’s the purpose of reporting?**

-In this period, a person could be in need of goods, services, initiatives that you know, but other people don’t.
-Reporting leads to have information easily accessible and support the community.
-For this reason it is important to share infos and put them on the net.
-Information is a public good.

-**Which kind of information I can find and report?**

--          Institutional sources – official infos and news on the emergency

--          Requests for support – we put requests for help on the net to increase their visibility

--          Offers of help – entities or individuals offering any forms of support

--          Fundraising – report fundraising published on the net, we will organize them by category and location

--          Fake news – have you observed fake news on the net?
-Report it to us!

--          Useful news – we verify and categorize all that could be useful for other people : it will be easier to find it out afterwards

--          Donations of materials/tools - report the offers of goods that you find out

--          Public or private offer of services and initiatives – report and highlight initiatives benefitting the community

--          Deliveries – home deliveries for staple goods and drugs.
-If you know people willing to carry out these activities report it to us!

--          Teaching – help us gathering information about public and private initiative regarding online teaching

--          Employment support – report all initiatives regarding employment/labour support

--          Useful contacts – report all contacts that you consider useful, we will organize them by location

--          Entertainment for children – do you know activities and initiatives regarding leisure and entertainment at home for children?
-Share them with the rest of the community

--          Entertainment/cultural activities for adults – share activities that you know and entities organizing them

--          Psychological support – report all services related to psy support operating in this period of emergency

-**How can I provide a report?**
+**How do I make a report?**

-Here below the instructions, step by step:
+Here you find step-by-step instructions:

-1. Access the page for reporting : [covid19italia.help/segnala/](https://covid19italia.help/segnala/);
+1. Access the reporting page: europehelp.info/signal/;
-2. Choose the category for your report
+2. Choose which category your report belongs to;
-3. Fill the form and the requested infos
+3. Fill in the form with the required data;
-4. Your report is completed!
+4. Your report has been made!
-5. A Team of volunteer will take care of verifying and publishing the report.
-The details will be in the archives and displayed in the map
+5. A team of volunteers will verify and publish it.
+After that it will be online in the archive and on the map;

-6. If you observe any issues or you have doubts, feel free to get in contact with us through different methods, choose here :  [covid19italia.info/canali/](https://covid19italia.help/canali/)
+If you have problems or doubts, contact us choosing the way you prefer among those you find here: europehelp.info/canali/

-**How can I participate using my social networks?**
+**How can I contribute through social networks?**

-Talk and discuss about the project.
-In this [post](https://www.covid19italia.info/faq/2020-03-11-come-postare-sui-social/) we explain how to effectively use social networks to tackle the emergency.
+Talk about the project on your social profiles.

 If you have a **Facebook** profile:

-Join the [group]({{site.author.facebook}}) and report the initiatives that you consider useful
+Join our [Facebook group](https://www.facebook.com/groups/{{site.author.facebook}}) and tell us about the initiatives you find most useful.

-1. If you are part of groups and communities, share and explain COVID19Italia.help project.
-More we are, more information is spread.
+If you are part of groups or communities: share and explain the project.
+The more of us participate, the more information circulates.

-If you have an **Instagram** profile

-1. Share the @covid19italia.help profile
-2. Discuss in your stories about @covid19italia.help and use the #covid19Italia hashtag
-3. Are you in contact with influencer or microinfluencer that you consider potentially interested by this project ?
-Inform them and share with them COVID19Italia.help mission and purposes.

-Do you use **Twitter**?

-Twitter is a powerful tool to gather and spread reports out.
-You can discuss about [@ItaliaCovid19](https://twitter.com/ItaliaCovid19) and re-tweet reports
+If you use **Twitter**, you know that Twitter is a great tool to collect and disseminate information.
+You can follow [our account](https://https://twitter.com/{{site.author.twitter}}), talk about us and retweet the reports we publish.

-Are you on **Telegram**?

-Follow [@COVID19I](https://twitter.com/COVID19I), it’s a channel where you can find the most important reports that we receive and all necessary information to support the project.
+If you use **Telegram** follow our [operational cha](https://t.me/ukraineinfohelp)t and participate in project activities.

-**I would like to get more involved.
-How can I operationally support COVID19Italia Team?**
+**I'd like to do more.
+How can I lend an operational hand to the team?**

 Great!
-On page [Contribuisci](https://covid19italia.help/contribuisci/) you will find all necessary details to join our efforts, no matter of your technical skills.
+On the [Contribute](https://europehelp.info/contribuisci/) page you'll find all the information you need to join our efforts, whether you're a techie or not.

-**Can I know more about who is working on Covid19.help?**

-Thanks for asking!
-We are glad to introduce ourselves.
-In this kind of projects, behind the scenes, there are many volunteers.
-People with a body, skills, passions and will to use part of their time (sometimes quite a lot!) and their abilities to do something useful.

-Covid19.help experience, in particular, partly originates in a similar project following infos, initiatives, news related to the Central Italy earthquake of 2016.

-You can have a look here : [https://terremotocentroitalia.info/](https://terremotocentroitalia.info/)

-As occurred for terremotocentroitalia, Covid19.help is suppored by ActionAid Italy through the activities of its staff, activists and partners on projects all over the Italian territory.

-Usually – and this is the case as well – later other people with different skills and experiences join the activities.
-The Team takes advantage of the past experience (for instance : the code/regulations, procedures, methodology for project development and communication) and develops new ideas.
-The result is what you can actually see : the activity of a collective intelligence, that could be named also civic hacking.
+The team builds on what has been created in the previous platforms implemented (for example: the code, the procedures for organizing, the methodology of development and communication) and elaborates other ideas.
+The result is what you see: the work of a collective intelligence, which you can also call **civic hacking**.

-The names of people working on this project can be found here : [https://www.covid19italia.info/about/](https://www.covid19italia.info/about/) (the page is regularly updated)

-**Great!
-Can you provide more details on the civic hacking method and approach?**
+**What is civic hacking?
+What method and approach do you use?**

-Sure.
-There is an issue related to the community.
-Some people of the community start looking for, suggesting and offering solutions in a voluntary and open approach.
-This is achieved using the opportunities offered by Internet.
-This is, shortly, the civic hacking.
-It’s collective intelligence at work.
-In an emergency, for instance, the main problem is being overwhelmed by information and it is no easy how to find or to report them.
-Covid19Italia.help is a potential solution to this issue.
+There is a problem that affects the community.
+A small piece of this collectivity starts to find, propose and offer solutions, in a voluntary and open way and using the possibilities offered by the Internet and open source digital technologies.
+That's civic hacking in a nutshell.
+It is collective intelligence at work.
+In an emergency, for example, we are overwhelmed by information and we don't really know where to find it, how to report it.
+Our project is one possible solution.

-The approach that we are using in this kind of project is called AGOPENDI : Aggregate, OPEN, Distribute :
+The approach we use we've called **AGOPENDI**: **AG**gregate, **OPEN**, **DI**stribute.

+Meaning:

-- Aggregate the contents.
-Contents are not necessarily structures and come from different sources (social media, mails, contact, ec.).
-The platform aggregates them through a manual work and structure them in order to have a standard model and get effective and usable data.
+**Aggregate **contents**.** Contents are unstructured and come from various sources (social media, email, contacts etc...).
+The platform aggregates them through manual work of moderation and structuring in order to give them a "standard" structure and make them effectively reusable data.

-- OPEN data.
-All details received are public and accessible with open licences.
-As we have to aggregate, structure the infos, giving access to data leads to further develop the service.
-There is an added value in it.
+**Open **data**.** All data are public and accessible with free licenses.
+Open data allows the development of further information and service that is fairly easily released.

-- Distribute the infos.
-Oeìpen data can easily be transformed in new useful information.
-How?
-Through a service.
-Which one ?
-Use your fantasy and look for tools that could be easily be shared.
-For instance, Covid19Italia.help has a site, a Twitter profile, a Facebook page, a Facebook group, Instagram, a Telegram channel.
-From these sources everyone can share the reports.
+**Distribute** information.
+All open data can easily become new useful information.
+There are several ways to do it.
+You can give free rein to your imagination, but always looking for tools that are used or can be simply disseminated.
+For example, this project has a site, a Twitter profile, a Facebook group, a Telegram group from which anyone can share individual reports.

-All of his can be reused in the future and improved.
+All of this can be reused in the future and improved and everyone can help in doing that!

-Thanks for reading !
+Thank you for reading this far!